How Nicolas Cage, Die Hard and a confused Johnny Depp made Face/Off an action classic

 “Nic apparently saw the replica and was really affected,” says Michael Colleary, co-writer and producer of Face/Off.
 “They had to go in and clear the set or something, so Nic could go in and look at it… it looked like him dead!”
 “He was flipped out!” laughs Mike Werb, Colleary’s writing and producing partner.

 Cage meets a similar, Madame Tussauds-style replica in the new self-lampooning action-comedy The Unbearable Weight of Massive Talent (“Is this supposed to be me?
 It’s grotesque”), which is released in cinemas on Friday (22 April).
-It’s a nod to Face/Off’s rightful rep as one the Nic Cagiest things to happen in the whole history of bonkers, mad-eyed, cranked-up Cage-ness.
+It’s a nod to Face/Off’s rightful rep as one of the Nic Cagiest things to happen in the whole history of bonkers, mad-eyed, cranked-up Cage-ness.
 Now, 25 years since its original release, Face/Off remains part of the Holy Trinity of Nic Cage Nineties action, along with The Rock (1996) and Con Air (1997).
 It came just a year after Cage had won the Academy Award for Leaving Las Vegas, and his crushing performance as a suicidal drunk.
 Travolta, meanwhile, was riding the wave of resurgence after the cutting-edge cool of Pulp Fiction (1994) and Get Shorty (1995).
 Travolta had even been branded, amusingly in hindsight, “the coolest man alive” by Empire magazine in April 1996.

 In Face/Off, Cage and Travolta play mortal enemies: Cage is the cassock-wearing, backside-squeezing terrorist-for-hire Castor Troy (“I’m Castor Troy!
 WOOOO!”); Travolta is wounded, sourpuss FBI agent Sean Archer, whose son was killed by Troy years earlier in a botched assassination.
 A high-octane shootout between them puts Troy in a coma, forcing Archer to locate and deactivate the baddie’s final bomb.
 But how?
 By having a face transplant and masquerading as Troy in a top-secret prison, where Archer can surreptitiously squeeze information from Troy’s incarcerated brother.
 Meanwhile, the real Castor Troy awakes from his coma, discovers his face is missing, and has Archer’s face transplanted onto himself – it was going spare, after all – thus taking Archer’s place as a top federal agent and flawed family man.